UTSCCSCC01/Being-Seen/doc/sprint1/sprint1.md

 - create shelters within db that have description, space for reviews, location, etc. (6 hours)
 - have shelters display, see more detail about shelter when click (8 hours)
 - Set up API so that can put/get information relating to shelter to/from database (5 hours)
+  - **Spike: We plan on implementing this part of the app back end first, so we will start off by familiarizing ourselves with NestJS and MongoDB in order to complete this sub task and bring our knowledge gained here to other similar back end sub-tasks and user stories**

 As Mark I should be able to find employment resources to better my situation.
 (9 points)
 - create employment within db that have description, space for reviews, etc (6 hours)